 Here are my notes from the presentation.

 Per Federal Acquisition Regulations (FAR), federal contractors must comply with a list of cyber-security best practices.
-Any contractor computer systems that interact with Controlled Unclassified Information (CUI) as part of the contractor’s services or sales are in-scope.
+Currently, contractors are required to self-certify that their computer systems follow cyber-security best practices if they deal withh Controlled Unclassified Information (CUI).

 What is CUI?